okonomichiyaki/supercat/000-SUPERCAT.md

 **2.B.** Assign "A" Fates using any method you like. *(suggestion: the player draws 2 "A" Fate cards and chooses one, then randomly assign each bot an "A" Fate card)*

 **2.G-H.** When the bot places a building, randomly select an empty building slot from among those eligible.
-The first building each bot places will be a city and the second will be a starport. *If a bot is the Believer, check that Fate's procedures for special instructions.* (optional) Place an extra ship in each system with bot pieces and give each bot one random resource.
+The first building each bot places will be a city and the second will be a starport. *If a bot is the Believer or Admiral, check the Fate's procedures for special instructions.* (optional) Place an extra ship in each system with bot pieces and give each bot one random resource.

 **2.J.** Deal 6 cards to each player, but do not deal cards to the bot(s).
 Place a counter on each bot's board showing a value of 6 faceup.